 Being involved in a car accident can be a very stressful and traumatic experience.
-It is important to take appropriate precautions to ensure everyone is safe and secure and that your legal rights are protected.
+Whether you’re on the scene of the accident or you simply want to be prepared, it is important to take appropriate precautions to ensure everyone is safe and secure and that your legal rights are protected.
+Check out these tips from PARRIS car accident attorneys.

 - Stop and attempt to remain calm.

-- Check for injuries and call an ambulance if immediate medical attention is necessary.
+- Check for injuries and call 911 if immediate medical attention is necessary.

 - Move the cars to the right side of the road unless it would injure someone further or put anyone in harm’s way.